 Services We Perform for You as a Patient

-We request that you fax your insurance card to our office prior to your appointment so that we may obtain your benefits.
+We request that you provide your insurance card to our office prior to your appointment so that we may obtain your benefits.
 We will normally contact you prior to your initial visit to review the information that we obtained from your insurance company and you will be more informed about coverage for your first visit.
-At your initial visit, we will provide you with a copy of the benefits that we received, as well as a price sheet.
+At your initial visit, we will provide you with a copy of the benefits that we received.
 If at any time you feel you have different coverage, or a different level of benefit, please notify us and we can clarify the details.
-We also recommend to our patients to call their insurance company directly as well.
+We also recommend for patients to call their insurance company directly as well.

 Obtaining these benefits does not guarantee payment of services and insurance companies often will give a generic disclaimer.
 A common disclaimer would be “coverage is not determined until the claim is processed.”
 Coverage is based on several factors: if the service and reason (diagnosis) is covered by your plan; deductibles and copays have been met; and whether a pre-existing condition applies or not.
 In some cases, more complicated requirements for insurance coverage for services rendered include: you must be infertile for a specific length of time before coverage begins or the cause is not due to a previous tubal ligation or you must be married for a specific length of time.
 Some companies go as far as deciding which medical tests or treatments must be completed before coverage begins, which may not be the treatment plan our physician recommends for you.

-We will file all claims for you if we participate with your insurance company and if they inform us you may have coverage for services rendered.
-We will collect all copays for office visits, deductibles and co-insurances for visits and surgery up front as well as the full amount if you have no fertility coverage under your policy.
+We will file all claims for you if we participate with your insurance company and if they inform us you have coverage for services rendered.
+We will collect all copays for office visits, deductibles and co-insurances for visits and surgery up front as well as the full amount if you have no fertility coverage under your policy or have exhausted your benefits.
 You will be billed for any balances your insurance company does not cover (and once we have exhausted all avenues for obtaining payment).
 The outpatient coinsurance’s that we collect are estimates only and based on actual charges to your insurance company as well as payments received from your insurance company.

 If we do not participate with your insurance company, we expect payment in full at the time of your appointment.
 As a patient, we will provide you with the necessary information regarding services provided in order for you to file a claim directly to the insurance company for reimbursement.
 You must obtain the claim form from your insurance company.